huggla/secure_and_minimal/README.md

-**Note!
-I use Docker latest tag for development, which means that it isn't allways working.
-Date tags are stable.**

 # base
-With sudo, argon2 and improved security.
+Baseimage based on Alpine edge, with sudo, argon2 and custom scripts for improved security.

 ## Environment variables
 ### pre-set runtime variables.